isadri/TOTP/README.md

 * X represents the time step in seconds.
 X = 30 in our implementation.

-The base32 encoding/decoding is used for the generated key.
+The base32 encoding/decoding is used for generating the key.
 This is because base32 is used to deliver the secret key in a human readable form.

 ## Usage